ajweeks/ajweeks.com/_posts/2018-07-03-Flex-Engine-Update-5.md

 <span class="caption">Some different looks I’m able to achieve by tweaking contrast, brightness, and saturation</span>
 <br />

-For physics simulation I’m using [Bullet](http://bulletphysics.org/wordpress/).
+For physics simulation I’m using <a class="underline" href="http://bulletphysics.org/wordpress/">Bullet</a>.
 It was quite a simple addition to the project which just required adding some boilerplate initialization and destruction code and a wrapper for rigid bodies.

 <a data-fancybox="gallery" href="/assets/img/flex-engine-18.png"><img src="/assets/img/flex-engine-18.png" width="60%" style="display: block; margin: 0 auto"></a>
 <br />